 How to Train Your Cat to Ride in a Backpack

 3. Use positive reinforcement.
 Just like with any sort of training, positive reinforcement is key.
 You want your cat to associate the backpack with good things.
-Reward your cat with treats and praise whenever you see him investigating the backpack or getting inside.
+Reward your cat with treats and praise whenever you see them investigating the backpack or getting inside.

 Practical Backpack Tips for When You’re Out and About